hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 ## Pracitce the Code Review Dance

-If not already the case, make code reviews required for pull requests of important branches (Step 1 below).
+If not already the case, make repository is set up and code reviews required for pull requests of important branches (Step 1 below).
 This helps prevent errorneous code (2) from slipping into your code base from a Pull Request (3).
 Performing these code reviews (4) fosters learning from your development team and sharing your own expertise.
 Allowing the original coder to make changes shares your insight and maintains code ownership (5).